casey/just/README.md

 configuration, data, caches, executables, and the user's home directory.
 These functions follow the
-[XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), and use implementation provided by the [`dirs`](https://docs.rs/dirs/latest/dirs/index.html) crate.
+[XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html), and are implemented with the [`dirs`](https://docs.rs/dirs/latest/dirs/index.html) crate.

 - `cache_directory()` - The user-specific cache directory.